 In clinical trials of Modafinil, the incidence of rash resulting in discontinuation was approximately 0.8% (13 per 1,585) in pediatric patients (age <17 years); these rashes included 1 case of possible Stevens-Johnson syndrome (SJS) and 1 case of apparent multi-organ hypersensitivity reaction.
 Several of the cases were associated with fever and other abnormalities (e.g., vomiting, leukopenia).
 The median time to rash that resulted in discontinuation was 13 days.
 No such cases were observed among 380 pediatric patients who received placebo.
 Modafinil is not approved for use in pediatric patients for any indication [see Use in Specific Populations (8.4)].

 Rare cases of serious or life-threatening rash, including SJS, Toxic Epidermal Necrolysis (TEN), and Drug Rash with Eosinophilia and Systemic Symptoms (DRESS) have been reported in adults and children in worldwide postmarketing experience.
 The reporting rate of TEN and SJS associated with Modafinil use, which is generally accepted to be an underestimate due to underreporting, exceeds the background incidence rate.
 Estimates of the background incidence rate for these serious skin reactions in the general population range between 1 to 2 cases per million-person years.

-Although benign rashes also occur with Modafinil tablets, it is not possible to reliably predict which rashes will prove to be serious.
-Accordingly, Modafinil tablets should be discontinued at the first sign of rash, unless the rash is clearly not drug-related.
+Although benign rashes also occur with Modafinil, it is not possible to reliably predict which rashes will prove to be serious.
+Accordingly, Modafinil should be discontinued at the first sign of rash, unless the rash is clearly not drug-related.
 Discontinuation of treatment may not prevent a rash from becoming life-threatening or permanently disabling or disfiguring.